 - Facial Scar Revision: Understanding Facial Scar Treatment (American Academy of Facial Plastic and Reconstructive Surgery)

-- Laser Therapy (American Society for Dermatologic Surgery)
+- Laser Resurfacing (American Society for Dermatologic Surgery)

 - Proper Wound Care: How to Minimize a Scar (American Academy of Dermatology)